rizkyzhang/rizkyzhang/README.md

 ## Hi there 👋, I am Rizky

-I am a Full Stack Web Developer with experience building responsive websites and web applications.
-I specialize in JavaScript and have professional experience working with React, Next.js, Vercel and Chakra UI.
+I am a Full Stack Web Developer with experience building responsive and complex web applications especially e-commerce.
+I specialize in JavaScript and have professional experience working with React, Next.js, Chakra UI, Node.js, Express.js, PostgreSQL and Prisma .

 I love learning new things everyday and sharing my knowledge by writing in my blog or helping other developers solving their coding problem in [Kotakode](https://kotakode.com/users/2506/rizkyzhang)
 (Indonesia equivalent of Stack Overflow).